tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 In addition to blocking resources that violate the defined CSP, the CSP spec details a mechanism for sending reports of such violations.
 Monitoring these violations can help you ensure that your site is never serving content that violates the CSP whether those violations are the result of producer, developer, or hacker actions.

 I have been slowly working on an OSS app to express an API for storing and retrieving CSP reports.
 A major challenge that I have faced with this project is figuring out how to handle the wide array of reports that are sent by different browsers.
-Armed with an OSS account from [Browserstack]() (thanks Browserstack), I set out to collect CSP violation reports from every browser I could get my hands on to figure out what I should expect when receiving CSP reports.
+Armed with an OSS account from [Browserstack](https://www.browserstack.com) (thanks Browserstack), I set out to collect CSP violation reports from every browser I could get my hands on to figure out what I should expect when receiving CSP reports.
 In this article, I will outline the important differences that I observed cross browser with a goal of providing enough information to be able to write a program to normalize such reports.

 ## Key Points

 This article is going to get deep into the weeds and if you just want the high level findings, here they are:

 * I captured more than 2,200 CSP reports that are broken into browser and version and include header information.
 * To capture most of the variation, there are three different styles of reports that I found.
-I classify them as "Blink", "Firefox", and "Early Webkit" variants, which can be observed with Chrome 44, Firefox 39, and Chrome 20, respectively.
+I classify them as "Blink", "Firefox", "Webkit", and "Old Webkit" variants.
+Scroll down to the discussion to see samples of these reports.
+* Most important variation that I observed were with the `blocked-uri` property, the potential absence of `csp-report` property, inconsistent cookie handling, and different content types.
+* The current Blink CSP implementation is nearly perfectl as far as I can tell, which means Chrome and Opera are delivering excellent CSP reports.
+Webkit and Gecko are all over the place with different variations of reports.
+* I have a useful list of tips at the end of this article if you are wanting to deliver CSP headers on your site.

 # Method